UoW-CPC/rabbda-earthquakes-application/README.md

 RABBDA (Reduce Access Barriers to Big Data Analytics) is created by the [Centre of Parallel Computing](https://www.westminster.ac.uk/research/groups-and-centres/centre-for-parallel-computing) - University of Westminster.

-The project objective is to provide students and practitioners, access to Big Data technologies and learning material.
+The project objective is to provide students and practitioners access to Big Data technologies and learning material.
 The earthquakes portal is designed to serve RABBDA project as an illustration on how to utilise Big Data technologies so to build complex architectures.

-For more information, please review RABBDA context at readthedocs.io
+For more information, please review RABBDA at readthedocs.io

 ### Release:0.0
 This release introduces technologies like Rest APIs, Hadoop HDFS, Hive, Spark, and Tableau.